cycloss/C-Generic-Linked-List/readme.md

 * Includes a number of common linked list functions
 * Node values are void pointers to enable the implementation to be generic
-* `freeList(linkedList* l)` will attempt to free the pointers at each node's value, so only add pointers to the list that have been dynamically allocated.
 * Attempting to access an invalid index will throw a fatal error
-* Passing a null pointer into a function expecting `linkedList*` will throw a fatal error
+* Undefined behaviour will occur if a null pointer is passed into a function expecting `linkedList*`
 * See  `linkedListTest.c` for an example of how to use some of the functions

 ## Building the test